tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/设置同地域集群间互通_intl.md

 ## Operation Scenario

 Peering Connection is a high-bandwidth and high-quality connectivity service that makes possible communication among Tencent Cloud resources.
 You can achieve inter-region cross-VPC communication among different clusters through a peering connection.
-For more information about how to establish a peering connection, see [Creating a Peering Connection](https://cloud.tencent.com/document/product/553/18836).

 >- This document uses a cluster that has been created and a node that has been added as an example.
 For more information about how to create a cluster, see [Creating a Cluster](https://intl.cloud.tencent.com/document/product/457/11741).
 > - Please make sure that the peering connection has been successfully established and the servers can communicate with one another.
 If there is a problem establishing the peering connection, please check whether the **console routing table entry, CVM security group, and subnet ACL** are correctly set.